top of page

 In Mycenean and Minoan Greek myth, goddess Potnia is associated with bees.
 She's called "Pure Mother Bee".
 Her priestesses receive the name Melissa, meaning bee.
 Melissa is another name of Greek Artemis the Huntress (Roman: Diana).

 Melisseus is Greek god of honey and bees.
 In one version of the escape of baby Zeus, the god's daughters feed Zeus with milk and honey when Rhea his mother hides him from his father Cronus.
-Cronus wants to eat all his children for fear they'll usurp him.
+Cronus tries to eat all his children for fear they'll usurp him.
 He's right.

 Priestesses of the agriculture goddess Demeter are known as Melissae.
 Grandmother Goddess Hannahanna of the Hittites has a bee as her symbol and helper.
 In the story of angst-ridden agriculture god Telinipu she sends a bee to find him.